CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 while processed dependents exist, preserving their training samples.
 S24–S26 remain passed at their synthetic technical scope.
 See the [S23 follow-up](../QA/validation_campaign/s23/summary-20260924.md) and [original S23–S26 campaign summary](../QA/validation_campaign/s23-s26/summary-20260923.md).
+The S23 code/test revision was pushed to `develop`; no hosted CI result for that revision was available in this session, so the recorded S00/S03 hosted `PASS` evidence remains scoped to earlier revisions.

 ## Maintenance Rules